atsufranc/Alx_DjangoLearnLab/advanced-api-project/README.md

 # API Views Documentation

 # BookListView: Handles GET requests to retrieve all books.
 Open to unauthenticated users (read-only).
+#   - Supports filtering by title, author, and publication_year using query parameters (e.g., ?title=...&author=...&publication_year=...).
+#   - Supports searching by title and author name using ?search=...
+#   - Supports ordering by title and publication_year using ?ordering=title or ?ordering=publication_year
 # BookDetailView: Handles GET requests to retrieve a single book by ID.
 Open to unauthenticated users (read-only).
 # BookCreateView: Handles POST requests to create a new book.
 Restricted to authenticated users.
 # BookUpdateView: Handles PUT/PATCH requests to update an existing book.
 Restricted to authenticated users.